linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 6-Bank Runs/Investor size, liquidity and prime money market fund stress.md

 In addition, large investors may be subject to constraints that make them particularly averse to potential capital losses.
 For instance, corporate treasurers, who temporarily park excess liquidity earmarked for payrolls in prime funds, may be sensitive to potential capital losses and are likely to promptly redeem when signs of stress at these funds first appear.
 Also, large investors may take leveraged risky positions.
 When such positions turn sour, these investors are likely to redeem in response to margin calls, or in anticipation of them.
 In other words, they would react to sources of liquidity stress that are unrelated to the features of the MMFs in which they invest.

 We find that outflows of larger investors from prime institutional MMFs were more severe during the March episode.
 Since we do not have direct information on investors' size, we use the proxy of the size of the funds' minimum investments.[14]
 Funds with a minimum investment above the median (henceforth, funds with large investors) experienced on average higher redemptions (Graph 2, centre panel).
-In fact, cumulative outflows during the run differed by almost  $20\%$  between largeand small-investor funds.
+In fact, cumulative outflows during the run differed by almost  $20\%$  between large- and small-investor funds.

 More importantly, we find that large and small investors differed starkly in their response to funds' liquidity positions.
 To support this conclusion, we combine the two previous classifications and form four groups of funds.
-Up to end-March, outflows from funds, for both highand low-liquidity segments, with large investors were much more intense than those from funds with smaller investors (Graph 2, solid lines vs dashed lines).
+Up to end-March, outflows from funds, for both high- and low-liquidity segments, with large investors were much more intense than those from funds with smaller investors (Graph 2, solid lines vs dashed lines).
 Moreover, among the funds with large investors, withdrawals were roughly of the same intensity regardless of the funds' underlying liquidity (Graph 2, red vs blue solid lines).
 By contrast, among funds with smaller investors, those with low liquidity saw larger withdrawals (red vs blue dashed lines).
 Overall, these results are consistent with large investors redeeming because of their own liquidity needs, while smaller investors appeared more concerned with the liquidity of the funds' assets.

 A panel regression analysis quantifies more formally the above results (Box A).
 Funds with larger investors experienced  $1.7\%$  higher daily outflows – that is,  $26\%$  higher cumulative run outflows over the stress period.
 Further, large investors' daily outflows did not differ materially  $(0.3\%)$  between highand low-liquidity funds, either in terms of economic or statistical significance.
 Finally, small investors did withdraw more forcefully from low-liquidity funds, to the tune of  $0.8\%$  higher daily outflows (or more than  $10\%$  higher cumulative run outflows).